thelegy/nixos-nftables-firewall/docs/snippets.md

 Snippets are meant as method of definig very high-level options, that may be very opinionated and thus not suited for everybody.

 Snippets can be enabled individually.
-They can be definied by third parties, so to circumvent name collisions all snippets defined by this repository are prefixed with `stock-`.
+They can be definied by third parties, so to circumvent name collisions all snippets defined by this repository are prefixed with `nnf-`.
 Please do not use this prefix for any snippets defined by other repositories, though it might be advised you pick your own prefix.

-## stock-common
+## nnf-common
-%networking.nftables.firewall.snippets.stock-common%
+%networking.nftables.firewall.snippets.nnf-common%

-## stock-conntrack
+## nnf-conntrack
-%networking.nftables.firewall.snippets.stock-conntrack%
+%networking.nftables.firewall.snippets.nnf-conntrack%

-## stock-dhcpv6
+## nnf-dhcpv6
-%networking.nftables.firewall.snippets.stock-dhcpv6%
+%networking.nftables.firewall.snippets.nnf-dhcpv6%

-## stock-drop
+## nnf-drop
-%networking.nftables.firewall.snippets.stock-drop%
+%networking.nftables.firewall.snippets.nnf-drop%

-## stock-icmp
+## nnf-icmp
-%networking.nftables.firewall.snippets.stock-icmp%
+%networking.nftables.firewall.snippets.nnf-icmp%

-## stock-loopback
+## nnf-loopback
-%networking.nftables.firewall.snippets.stock-loopback%
+%networking.nftables.firewall.snippets.nnf-loopback%

-## stock-nixos-firewall
+## nnf-nixos-firewall
-%networking.nftables.firewall.snippets.stock-nixos-firewall%
+%networking.nftables.firewall.snippets.nnf-nixos-firewall%

-## stock-ssh
+## nnf-ssh
-%networking.nftables.firewall.snippets.stock-ssh%
+%networking.nftables.firewall.snippets.nnf-ssh%